chingc/X-Show-All/README.md

 You were going to click it anyway.
 Let this bookmarklet do it for you!

+### Language Support

+The bookmarklet currently supports English and Japanese.
+If you'd like it to support your language let me know what "Show" appears as in your language.

 ## Setup

 1. Create a new bookmark.